ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 element of K. The length of the vector depends on the type of data being collected.
 A single field element may be sufficient for some applications, whereas more sophisticated measurements will require larger encodings.
+Each client needs to use the same encoding of inputs into vectors; if there are multiple measurements in a single input, they will need to be in a consistent order.

 In order to share x between s servers, we split it up into s shares {x:1}, ..., {x:s}, where {x:i} is the share held by the i-th party.
 We